-Unfortunately, things don’t normally work out this way for most people.
+Unfortunately, things don’t normally work out this way for most people in the industry.
 Most people struggle to get ANYONE on their team to duplicate what they are doing.

 Top 15 MLM Duplication Tips

-These are my top 15 MLM Duplication tips, listed in no particular order.
+What you see below are my top 15 MLM Duplication tips, listed in no particular order.
 These are things every distributor should know about, right from their first day in the industry.
 These insightful lessons took me many years to learn.
-I only wish I would have learned them sooner.
+I wish I would have learned them sooner.

 # 1: Most of the people you sponsor will do nothing and quit.